GHatzivasilis/OT-Aegis/README.md

 # Citation

-If you use this prototype in academic work, please cite the associated publication: "OT-Aegis: AI-Driven Security for Operational Technology and Industrial Systems".
+If you use this prototype in academic work, please cite the associated publication: "OT-Aegis: AI-Driven Security for Operational Technology and Industrial Systems", G. Hatzivasilis and D. Pezaros.

 ---